-- If you see any Cat under stress or have any concerns whatsoever regarding Cat welfare please report this to staff at the Info Desk located under the Dome or to security.
+- If you see any cat under stress or have any concerns whatsoever regarding cat welfare please report this to staff at the Info Desk or to security.

 - We have dedicated staff roaming the show to monitor cat safety and welfare including an experienced vet on-site at all times.